 Consolidating a Fragmented Marketplace

-“We are going to continue to leverage our years’ worth of historical and proprietary data to predict where the market is going and by aligning ourselves with our customers, we are guiding them through the peaks and troughs of the market,” says Schara.
+“We are going to continue leveraging our years’ worth of historical and proprietary data to predict where the market is going and by aligning ourselves with our customers.
+We are guiding them through the peaks and troughs of the market."

 “Over the past 12 years, we’ve gained the density and scale to grow alongside our customers, learn the ins and outs of their business and offer them strategic insights that will adapt to their needs,” says Schara.